Ukraine is struggling hard on land, but thrashing Russia repeatedly at sea

 Ukraine may be struggling to counter Russia's grinding advances on the battlefield, but it continues to achieve astonishing results in its campaign in the Black Sea.

-On Tuesday, Ukraine's military intelligence said it used naval drones to sink the Russian landing craft Caesar Kunikov near occupied Crimea.
+Ukraine's military intelligence said it used naval drones last week to sink the Russian landing craft Caesar Kunikov near occupied Crimea.

 Footage of the nighttime attack showed drones racing toward the vessel and then a massive plume of smoke rising from the ship.

-Russia's Ministry of Defence has not commented on the claimed attack, and did not respond to Business Insider's request for comment.
+Russia's Ministry of Defence has not commented on the claimed attack and did not respond to a request for comment from Business Insider.

 If confirmed, it would mark strike twenty-five in a remarkable kill streak that Ukraine told CNN represents the disabling of a full third of Russia's Black Sea Fleet.